23 August 2022

 We are excited to welcome Layla Hormozi from the Computational Science Initiative at Brookhaven National Lab to join out Women in QST series on August 23rd.

 After the scientific talk, there will be the opportunity for women in QST to get to know other participants from various QST research institutions and exchange ideas.
+The talk will also be streamed; please see below for Zoom information.

 14:30-15:45 | Scientific talk with live Q&A (open to the QST Community)